1. Are meals provided?

 2. What do I need to bring to the centre?

 A comfort item such as a soft toy or blanket.
 One nappy for home time.
 Nappies for throughout the day are supplied.
-Children’s milk (other than cow’s milkor soy).
-Children’s bottles must be clearly labeled with your child’s name.
-A clearly labeled hat that ensures protection from the sun’s harmful rays or warm hat ( beanie) during winter.
-A clearly labeled bag containing at least one full change of clearly labeled clothes.
+Children’s milk (other than cows milk or soy).
+Children’s bottles must be clearly labelled with your child’s name.
+A clearly labelled hat that ensures protection from the sun’s harmful rays or warm hat ( beanie) during winter.
+A clearly labeled bag containing at least one full change of clearly labelled clothes.
 For those children toilet training several changes of clothing will need to be provided.
 Please refer to the toilet training policy and consult with your child’s carer for further details.

 3. How do I pay fees?